Imagine you could travel from one point on Earth

 The core is even thicker than the mantle.

-It's made of a liquid metal outer core that flows
+It's made up of a liquid metal outer core that flows

 around a solid metal inner core.